rust-lang/rust/doc/tutorial.md

 is to fire up a child task that will execute the closure in parallel with the creator.

-## Ports and channels
+## Communication

 Now that we have spawned a child task, it would be nice if we could communicate with it.
-This is done by creating a *port* with an associated *channel*.
-A port is simply a location to receive messages of a particular type.
-A channel is used to send messages to a port.
-For example, imagine we wish to perform two expensive computations in parallel.
+This is done using *pipes*.
+Pipes are simply a pair of endpoints, with one for sending messages and another for receiving messages.
+The easiest way to create a pipe is to use `pipes::stream`.
+Imagine we wish to perform two expensive computations in parallel.
 We might write something like:

 ~~~~
 import task::spawn;
-import comm::{port, chan};
+import pipes::{stream, port, chan};

-let port = port();
-let chan = port.chan();
+let (chan, port) = stream();

 do spawn {
     let result = some_expensive_computation();